owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Check if an element is present in the heap                         | heap.contains(element) | O(n)                                              |

 ## Stacks
 A [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) is a `last in, first out`, or `LIFO` for short, data structure.
-You can think of this as a stack of plates where the first plate you grab is going to be the top most plate (the one that was added last).
-Again, Kotlin does not provide an implementation of this out of the box for us so we must rely on our older brother Java.
-Java has a [Stack](https://docs.oracle.com/javase/7/docs/api/java/util/Stack.html) class but as per the documentation, it is recommended to use an [ArrayDeque](https://docs.oracle.com/javase/7/docs/api/java/util/ArrayDeque.html) for all you stack/queue needs.
-For more information on this decision you can check out [this thread](https://stackoverflow.com/questions/12524826/why-should-i-use-deque-over-stack).
-Once you `import java.util.ArrayDeque` you are ready to get started.
+It can be thought of as a stack of plates, where the first plate grabbed is going to be the top-most plate (the one that was added last).
+Again, Kotlin does not provide an implementation of this out of the box so we must rely on its older brother Java.
+Java has a [Stack](https://docs.oracle.com/javase/7/docs/api/java/util/Stack.html) class but as per the documentation, it is recommended to use an [ArrayDeque](https://docs.oracle.com/javase/7/docs/api/java/util/ArrayDeque.html) for all stack/queue needs.
+More information on this decision can be found in [this thread](https://stackoverflow.com/questions/12524826/why-should-i-use-deque-over-stack).
+Importing`import java.util.ArrayDeque` is all that's needed to get started.

 ### Creating a Stack
-We can use ArrayDeque for both `LIFI` and `FIFO` (first in first out) structures but by always pushing/popping from the front of the stack we can get the desired stack behaviour.
+ArrayDeque can be used for both `LIFI` and `FIFO` (first-in & first-out) structures.
+By always pushing/popping from the front of the stack it's possible to achieve the desired stack behaviour.
 ```kotlin
 import java.util.ArrayDeque
 val stack = ArrayDeque<Int>()
 stack.push(1)
 stack.push(2)